 Retirement planning has changed drastically over the last few years.
 Heading towards retirement used to be like leisurely rowing a small boat across a placid lake.
 Now, it’s more like a kayak moving down a fast-running river where you don’t know what’s waiting for you around the corner.

-That’s why, now more than ever, you need to provoke your thinking in order to successfully navigate through today’s complex retirement journey.
+That’s why, now more than ever, you need to provoke your thinking in order to successfully navigate towards your new retirement lifestyle.
 Sometimes, you might not even know what it is exactly that you want until you explore your options.

 Marianne has come up with an effective Retire & Be Happy Workshop that highlights the five key concepts for designing a happy and fulfilling post-retirement life.
 You can register and attend the live workshop to understand each concept thoroughly, but we’ll quickly do an overview of those concepts to give you an idea of what this workshop is about.